arsen-kazydub/demo/mortgage-calculator/README.md

 ## How to use
 1. Add the calculator form to your page: `<div id="mortgage-calculator">…</div>`.
 2. Include `mortgage-calculator.css` and `mortgage-calculator.js` in your page.
-3. Initialize the calculator with your options.
+3. Initialize the plugin with default or custom options.

 ## Options